Supporting learning for life and for all.

 The Harris Foundation’s collaboration with the Globe, to encourage confidence and communication skills, began in 2018.
-It will continue for at least 4 years.
+It was unfortunately interrupted by the pandemic in 2020.

-For Our Theatre 2019, Southwark schoolchildren and actors will come together to perform an edited version of Shakespeare’s epic history play, Henry V. Taking part are two mainstream secondary schools, one special educational needs school, The Globe’s Southwark Youth Theatre and an adult theatre company.
+For Our Theatre 2020, Southwark schoolchildren and actors were due to come together to perform an edited version of Shakespeare’s Macbeth.
+Taking part were two mainstream secondary schools, one special educational needs school, The Globe’s Southwark Youth Theatre and an adult theatre company.
 Due to Covid-19, however, Our Theatre 2020 was unable to go ahead.

-In 2018, Our Theatre actors performed “As You Like It”.
-You can find out more about Our Theatre 2018 here.
+In 2019, Our Theatre actors performed Henry V. You can find out more about Our Theatre 2019 here.

 The Harris Foundation for Lifelong Learning supports Artis – a creative learning charity.
 Artis works with schools across the country to enhance learning and promote wellbeing through the arts.
 Using music, dance and drama, Artis brings the school curriculum alive, helping to boost academic achievement, improve speaking & listening skills and build confidence and self-esteem.